Panel 1

 Indicator assessment

-The indicator is based on PM2.5 concentration data measured at monitoring stations distributed across the national territory, collected and archived by ISPRA in the InfoAria database in accordance with Commission Implementing Decision 2011/850/EU.
-Parameters were calculated for comparison with the limit values for human health protection established by the reference legislation (Legislative Decree 155/2010) and with the reference levels set by the WHO for the protection of human health.
-All parameters were computed following European standards and were verified by the Regions, Autonomous Provinces, and environmental protection agencies (ARPA/APPA).
+The indicator is based on PM concentration data 2,5 in the atmosphere, measured in monitoring stations distributed throughout the national territory, collected and archived in ISPRA, in databases InfoAria in accordance with the provisions of Decision 2011/850/EU.
+The parameters were calculated for a comparison with the limit values for the protection of human health established by the reference legislation (Legislative Decree 155/2010) and with the reference values established by the WHO for the protection of human health.
+All parameters were calculated following European rules and were subjected to verification by the Regions/PPAA/ARPA/APPA.
+For the comparison with the annual limit value of Legislative Decree 155/2010 and with the WHO reference value, data series with a minimum time coverage of 90% were used (net of data losses due to periodic calibration or ordinary maintenance).

 Data